 As president and CEO of State Policy Network (SPN), Tracie Sharp serves a 150+ member peer network community of independent, non-partisan, free-market allies in all 50 states.

 For the last quarter century, SPN has worked to be a force for good locally, catalyzing thriving, durable freedom movements in every state, anchored with high-performing, independent state think tanks.

 Under Tracie’s leadership, State Policy Network has grown from 36 think tanks in 34 states with combined revenues of about $15 million in 1999.
-Today SPN serves over 150 think tank members, including 64 state-focused think tanks in 49 states, employing over 500 staff, with combined revenues over $80 million.
-During that time SPN’s own revenues have grown from just under $200,000 in 1999 to exceeding $12 million in 2017.
+Today SPN serves over 150 think tank members, including 65 state-focused think tanks in 50 states, employing over 500 staff, with combined revenues approaching $100 million.
+During that time SPN’s own revenues have grown from just under $200,000 in 1999 to $15.9 million in 2018.

 Tracie helped launch Oregon’s market-oriented state think tank, Cascade Policy Institute, in 1991.
 Prior to her leadership at Cascade Policy Institute, Tracie worked alongside Washington State radio commentator John Carlson.
 She served as director of programs at the Washington Institute for Policy Studies in Seattle (now Washington Policy Center).
 She was also active in the Puget Sound Big Brother/Big Sister program.

 Tracie earned a degree in history from the University of Washington.
 She and her husband and sons live in the San Francisco Bay area.
-Her family is active in local charitable efforts, including the award-winning e-Soccer program, serving special needs children across the Bay area.
+Her family is active in local charitable efforts, including the award-winning e-Soccer and e-Hoops programs, serving special needs children across the Bay area.